wicklanm/Wazuh-SOC-LAB/README.md

 ```

 Edit the internal-network interface (likely `eth0`) → IPv4 CONFIGURATION → **Manual** → Address: `192.168.100.30/24` → leave Gateway/DNS blank on this interface → OK → Activate the connection.

+***Alternatatively*** edit connections from the ethernet port icon on the upper right of Linux desktop.
+Keep wired connection set as Automatic and using DHCP. add other network and keep as manual, and use the ip address above (192.168.100.30/24).

 Leave the second interface (NAT) on Automatic/DHCP.